 Within 45 days of your first work on the job, you need to timely serve a Notice to Owner in order to perfect your lien rights as a subcontractor, sub-subcontractor, or supplier on a project.
 That also includes if you have a claim on a bond.
 It is technically not called the NTO, it is called the Notice to Contractor.
 But the rule is generally the same.

 5. Claim of Lien/Notice of Nonpayment

 No later than 90 days from your last work on the job, you need to record a Claim of lien.
 This is for private jobs that are not bonded.
-Or serve a Notice of Nonpayment, which is for public jobs or private jobs that are bonded.
+Or you should serve a Notice of Nonpayment, which is for public jobs or private jobs that are bonded.
 The Notice of Nonpayment also needs to be served no later than 90 days from your last work.

 Remember that these dates are the outside deadlines.
 You can do them before, so you can serve your Notice to Owner on Day 7.
 It is highly recommended that you do not wait until the end of these timeframes.
 Also, with respect to the Claim of Lien and Notice of Nonpayment, you do not have to wait until the 90th day.
 You can record your construction lien while you are still working on the project.

 That can be done for disputes where people cannot or do not want to stop working, but they want to exert a little leverage on the owner or the contractor.
 So they serve a Notice of Nonpayment or record a Claim of Lien as they are working on the job, to make sure that they get the attention of the people at the top.

 Finally, one year from your last work for bond claims and one year from the recording date of the Claim of Lien for lien claims, you have to file a lawsuit to foreclose or sue the surety.
 That is the outside deadline.
 Again, you do not have to wait a year.
 You can file that lawsuit two days after you record your Claim of Lien, or three weeks after you serve your Notice of Nonpayment.